michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Require a pre-defined schema.
 * Each field has a type annotation, a field tag (name alias), and length information in addition to the data itself.

-Errata: `required` fields are considered harmful and were removed in proto3.
+Personal note: `required` fields are considered harmful and were removed in proto3.

 * *Schema evolution* is handled by field tags: old code can ignore new fields, and new code can always read old data as long as field tags are not changed.
+Never re-use a tag number.
 * It's OK to change ints from 32->64 bits and `optional` to `required` fields.
+* Thrift has lists, Proto just has `repeated` fields.
+OK to change `optional` to `repeated`.

+Personal note: `message`s can be nested.

 #### Avro